lunohodov/astrophotography/projects/ngc-7000/README.md

 ### 3. Load Master Images

 I loaded all master images and cloned them.
-Renamed the clones to `ha`, `oii`, and `sii` respectively.
+Renamed the clones to `ha`, `oiii`, and `sii` respectively.

 ### 4. Gradient Extraction